meetpujaraclg/LMS/README.md

 - **Certificate Generation:** Receive a certificate after course completion.

 ### Hero Functionality (New)
-- **Dynamic Course Recommendations:** Highlights top 3 trending or new courses on the student dashboard.
 - **Interactive Cards:** Each card shows course thumbnail, title, instructor, and "Enroll Now" button.
 - **Animated Hover Effect:** Cards respond visually on hover for a modern look.
 - **Attractive & Easy to Implement:** Minimal backend effort, enhances user experience and visual appeal.